 East tip of Artist Point, Grand Marais, Minnesota

 This gallery includes photographs that I've worked on recently, although the images might have been captured in the past.
-Where my other galleries are thematically consistent, that's not the case in this one.
+Where my other galleries are thematically consistent, the subject matter in this one varies.

 I found this recently when looking through some older images.
 I liked the organic forms of the clouds making a bit of a halo around the geometric form of satellite dish.

 The title pretty much says it.
 In late spring and early summer, the light from a skylight in my bathroom causes highlights that pretty much have to be photographed.
 I suppose the washcloth is optional.